phylotastic/phylotastic.github.io/docs/initial_test_cases.md

 * Allometry of milk intake at peak lactation (article)
    * resource: PDF downloaded from [https://www.researchgate.net/publication/233851685_Allometry_of_milk_intake_at_peak_lactation](https://www.researchgate.net/publication/233851685_Allometry_of_milk_intake_at_peak_lactation)
-   * description: open-access PDF article with text, figures, and table listing species used
+   * description: PDF article with text, figures, and table listing species used
    * size: 42 species in analysis plus others listed in text
    * comment: this is a subtree from the Bininda-Emonds supertree of 4K mammals.
 Arlin has a complete set of files for the expected output.
    * contributor: Arlin Stoltzfus